hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3465

-As for those who were given knowledge and faith will say, “You did stay, according to Allah’s decree, till the Day of Resurrection.
+As for those who were given knowledge and faith will say, “You did stay, according to Allah’s decree, until the Day of Resurrection.
 This is the Day of Resurrection, but you did not know.”

 # 3466